Enjoy sex like you used to

 Cialis is designed to be used under specific conditions for maximum effectiveness.
 While you should always take Cialis exactly as your healthcare provider tells you to, it’s generally recommended that for optimal results, you should:

-• Take Cialis at least 30 minutes to two hours before sex.
-How long does it take Cialis to work?
-Cialis can take up to two hours to start fully working inside your body.
-Since Cialis is a long-lasting medication, you can take it several hours before sex without having to worry about its effects wearing off.
+• Take Cialis at least 30 minutes before sexual activity: Since Cialis is a long-lasting medication, you can take it several hours before sex without having to worry about its effects wearing off.

-Cialis may also be affected by interactions with other medications, as well as certain foods — like grapefruit juice.
-Yes, really.
+• Ask your doctor about interactions: Cialis may also be affected by interactions with other medications, as well as certain foods — like grapefruit juice.
+It’s important to talk to your doctor about potential interactions.

-These warnings appear on the prescribing information labels approved by the U.S. Food and Drug Administration (FDA), but we’ll talk a little more about these interactions in a bit.
+These warnings appear on the prescribing information labels approved by the U.S. Food and Drug Administration (FDA).

 You’re Not Using the Right Dose of Cialis